Rodney Durso

-Rodney Durso is a New-York based contemporary artist, graphic designer, and founder of the non-profit organization ArtBridge.
+Rodney Durso is a New-York based contemporary artist and graphic designer.
+He founded the nonprofit organization ArtBridge.
 Durso primarily works in acrylic paints and mixed media.
 His works are known for their vibrant, free-form structure.

 Education

-In 1987, Durso received a Bachelor of Science Degree in Marketing, Design and Advertising from Boston University’s School of Mass Communications.
+In 1987, Durso received a Bachelor of Science Degree in Marketing, Design and Advertising from Boston University's School of Mass Communications.
 He also studied and worked in commercial television production in the United Kingdom.
 Additionally, he has studied architecture, film, and fine arts at Columbia University and Parsons School of Design, and has studied with Milton Glaser, Paul Davis and Ed Benguiat at the School of Visual Arts.

 Career

-Durso’s career began with advertising and graphic design before it shifted towards a more creative path.
-In 1999 Durso founded Stormhouse Partners, Inc. in New York City, an international award-winning strategic branding and design agency.
+Durso's career began with advertising and graphic design before it shifted towards a more creative path.
+In 1999, Durso founded Stormhouse Partners, Inc. in New York City, an international award-winning strategic branding and design agency.
 He served as the creative director and principal there and managed all client branding initiatives until 2005.

 In 2006, Durso began teaching as an adjunct professor at Parsons School of Design.